 - Any supporting documentation (e.g. special project outlines, student testimonials, evidence of noteworthy accomplishments, etc) (max.
 1 page).

-Materials should be submitted by May 15 to firstname.lastname@example.org.The award will be adjudicated by the Professional Development and Awards Committee.
+Materials should be submitted by end of day June 11, 2021 to firstname.lastname@example.org.The award will be adjudicated by the Professional Development and Awards Committee.

 The award will include $200 and a certificate, and the recipient will be listed on the Vantage College website.

 This TA award is designed to recognize and celebrate outstanding service to Vantage College in reaching its educational goals and innovative pedagogies.

 - Any TA who is acting or has acted in the current academic year and/or previous years.

 Candidates should be able to demonstrate excellence in any of the following areas:

 - Provides effective feedback for students that help further their learning

 - For this criteria, TA needs to have demonstrated excellence beyond simple administrative and marking duties.

 - Contributions to course development, modification, and/or delivery